Analyze Your Data with Reports and Dashboards

 Nine-columns, unlimited rows

-Underneath Lightning Dashboards is a nine-column layout with infinite rows.
+Underneath Lightning Dashboards is a nine-column layout with unlimited rows.
 You can drag the edge of any component to resize it across multiple columns and multiple rows.
 Drag-and-drop components around the dashboard.
 If another component is “in the way,” then it automatically moves into a new position.
 Go ahead and get creative with your dashboard layout!

 Lightning tables, a dashboard component